whri-phenogenomics/geneBurdenRD/README.md

 sh scripts/geneBurdenRD_visualisation_local.sh > local/geneBurdenRD_visualisation.stdout 2> local/geneBurdenRD_visualisation.stderr

 ```
-To run the analysis on an HPC cluster:
+To run the analysis on an HPC cluster (standard error and standard output will be saved into 'cluster' folder):

-*_cluster.sh scripts coming soon!

 ```
 cd geneBurdenRD
 mkdir cluster